malteschaefer1/procircularitool/docs/meta/architecture.md

 - Add new parameters by extending typed models in `src/core/types.ts` and propagating through store + UI.
 - Future backend can wrap calculation input/output with API calls; current engine is pure and could move server-side unchanged.
 - Analytics, auth, or persistence can be added later; current client avoids all network calls beyond asset loading.
+- Docs are served via MkDocs/Read the Docs; keep navigation in `config/mkdocs.yml` and content under `docs/`.